zamilskhan/3docs/source/admin-guide/openid-connect.md

 See [org.xdi.oxauth.ws.rs.ConfigurationRestWebServiceHttpTest](https://github.com/GluuFederation/oxAuth/blob/master/Client/src/test/java/org/xdi/oxauth/ws/rs/ConfigurationRestWebServiceHttpTest.java)

-## OpenID Connect Relying Party Registration
-Relying parties can register with the Gluu Server both statically, by the Gluu Server admin, and dynamically, as specified by OpenID Connect Discovery.
-To allow dynamic registration, you register an initial OAuth 2.0 client that other relying parties can use to get access tokens for registration.
-You can also enable OpenID Connect relying parties to register dynamically without having to provide an access token.
-If dynamic registration is enabled, make sure to limit or throttle registrations as it could be used as a form of DDOS.

 ### Algorithm
 oxAuth supports various types of signature and encryption algorithms for authorizing request parameter passing, ID token signature